RishavMishraRM/Sentiment_Analysis/README.md

 The first cell displays all the words, ordered by how associated they are with postive reviews.
 (Your notebook will most likely truncate the output so you won't actually see all the words in the list.)<br>
 The second cell displays the 30 words most associated with negative reviews by reversing the order of the first list and then looking at the first 30 words.
 (If you want the second cell to display all the words, ordered by how associated they are with negative reviews, you could just write reversed(pos_neg_ratios.most_common()).)
 <br>

+You should continue to see values similar to the earlier ones we checked – neutral words will be close to 0, words will get more positive as their ratios approach and go above 1, and words will get more negative as their ratios approach and go below -1.
+That's why we decided to use the logs instead of the raw ratios.